 How To Wildcraft Herbs

-I’m not going to go into much detail here because it varies for each plant, but the main things to keep in mind are a plants growing seasons (buds – spring, flowers – spring/summer, leaves – year round, roots – spring/fall, berries – year round when ripe, bark – year round), pinching off flower heads or cutting plants with shears/scissors instead of breaking and tearing at the plant, gently digging roots out with stick or mini pitch fork instead of using a shovel, and not taking all of a plant from one growing area (general rule of thumb is to take 1/3 of what’s growing).
+I’m not going to go into much detail here because this varies for each plant, but the main things to keep in mind are a plant’s growing seasons (buds – spring, flowers – spring/summer, leaves – year-round, roots – spring/fall, berries – year round when ripe, bark – year-round), pinching off flower heads or cutting plants with shears/scissors instead of breaking and tearing at the plant, gently digging roots out with a stick or mini pitchfork instead of using a shovel, and not taking all of a plant from one growing area (general rule of thumb is to take 1/4 of what’s growing).

 What To Do With Herbs After You’ve Collected Them